-Her third book-length project, Miss Black: Russia’s Forgotten Foreign Agent in America and the Business of Soviet Soft Power, is a biography of the Soviet Union’s first literary, musical, and photographic agent in the United States and its commercialized propaganda efforts.
-Before the official cultural exchange agreements of the mid-1950s, Helen Black was responsible for the distribution of the vast majority of Soviet culture in America–a business she ran mostly singlehandedly out of a shoebox-sized office in Manhattan, and which brought her into close contact with Soviet diplomats, cultural authorities, famed authors and composers, and spies.
+Her third book-length project, Miss Black: Stalin’s Registered Foreign Agent in America and the Business of Soviet Soft Power, is a biography/microhistory of the Soviet Union’s first literary, musical, and photographic agent in the United States and its commercialized propaganda efforts.
+Before the official cultural exchange agreements of the mid-1950s, Helen Black was responsible for the distribution of the vast majority of Soviet culture in America–a business she ran almost singlehandedly out of a shoebox-sized office in Manhattan, and which brought her into close contact with Soviet diplomats, cultural authorities, famed authors and composers, and spies.
 Black, who had abandoned a “bourgeois” life in Queens for a “modern” life among the Bohemians and radicals of Greenwich Village in the 1920s and was by the early 1930s a committed communist, was one of the few American citizens to officially (and legally) work for Soviet commercial agencies abroad.
 She travelled several times to the Soviet Union on business.
 By the end of the 1930s, she was registered under the Foreign Agents Registration Act, one of the very first women to do so for any country in the world.
-This book will not only chart Black’s experiences, it will also be a micro-history of the Soviet Union’s commercial and cultural interests beyond its borders, and the foreign allies it worked through to achieve its aims.
+This book will not only chart Black’s experiences, it will examine the Soviet Union’s commercial and cultural interests beyond its borders, and the foreign allies it worked through to achieve its aims.